How Resolve Works

 - Providing context and feedback

-- Making decisions when tradeoffs arise
+- Making the call when there are tradeoffs

 Ownership is clear, shared, and continuous.